of20thmaine/pointlessproject/src/lib/posts/hello-world.md

 ---
 title: Hello World
-date: "05-27-2023"
+date: 05-27-2023
-imgPath: "hello-world.png"
-metaDescription: Why does this site exist?
+description: Why does this site exist?
 What is its purpose?
 Who the hell are you?
 Answers here.
+imgKey: post0
 ---

 Hello world!
 I'm Bobby, the creator of Pointless Project.
 While I'm tempted to say this site has no purpose for existing, that wouldn't quite be true.